cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/ra1n-macos.md

 1. Open checkra1n on your computer
 1. Plug your iOS device into your computer
-  - If you're on A11, you will need to enable both allow untested versions and Skip A11 BPR Check
+  - If you're on A11, you will need to enable `Skip A11 BPR Check`
 1. Click `Start` -> `Next` on checkra1n
   - Your device will be put into recovery mode automatically
 1. You will now be presented with instructions in how to reboot your device into [DFU mode](faq#dfu_mode), click `Start` to begin